zediculz/danych/README.md

 # Danych
-Danych is a lightweight database in the browser, Danych is built on top of localStorage and sessionStorage.
+Danych a 1kb lightweight database in the browser, Danych is built on top of localStorage and sessionStorage.

 ## Installation
 ```bash